 There’s much more going on than meets the eye.
 Citing an excerpt from an article written by Early Years Resources, “Children learn through experimentation and discovery and Messy Play encourages children to explore new textures and manipulate different materials through touch.”

-Here at Little Building Blocks, we believe in providing an environment where our children make their own choices, which in turn helps them to become confident and happy decision makers.
-Children also learn cooperative skills when working beside others, plus develop their observation skills too – Kavita Rai, Founder of Little Building Blocks Playhouse
+Here at Little Hijau, we believe in providing an environment where our children make their own choices, which in turn helps them to become confident and happy decision makers.
+Children also learn cooperative skills when working beside others, plus develop their observation skills too – Kavita Rai, Founder of Little Hijau Playhouse

 What Are The Benefits